HOPE International Development Agency

 - Improving access to clean drinking water in rural communities

-- Essential medicines and medical supplies for rural clinics
+- Essential medicines and medical supplies for hospitals and rural clinics

-- Gravity-fed spring capped systems for clean water
+- Gravity-fed clean water systems for rural communities

 - Agricultural land and livelihood security, support, and assistance